Skip to main content

 Students must first meet GEAR UP eligibility requirements and then meet our Rising Phoenix admission criteria.

-GEAR UP eligibility requirements:
+GEAR UP Eligibility Requirements:

-• If student has a 2.75-2.99 GPA, they may be considered; essay responses addressing the GPA and teacher recommendations speaking to GPA will be critical.
+• 3.0 cumulative GPA or above (If student has a 2.75-2.99 GPA, they may be considered.
+Essay responses addressing the GPA and teacher recommendations speaking to GPA will be critical.)

 • Strong high school attendance record